Scarlet Finale! (Demo)

 The girl rapidly stepped back and stood right at the entrance.
 She extended out her arms in order to block the way.
 Then she took a deep breath and spoke up.

-Faith stared at her with a blank expression, he was not about to take her seriously.
+The black haired boy stared at her with a blank expression.
+He was not about to take her seriously even after this.

 “Why do you want to work here so badly?”